kenman345/jekyll-i18n_tags/README.md

 And in your `_data` folder, put move the contents of the `translations:` configuration into the root of the file.

-As an example, if your `_config.yml` file has the configuration `translations_source: languages`, then your `_data/languages.yml` file should like like the following:
+As an example, if your `_config.yml` file has the configuration `translations_source: languages`, then your `_data/languages.yml` file should look like the following:
 ```yaml
 pl:
   Hello, world!: Witaj, świecie!